BYLAWS of the Columbia College Student Council

 Section 1.
 These bylaws shall become binding when adopted in the manner described in the CCSC constitution.

 Section 2.
-Bylaws must be renewed or revised at the first meeting of each academic year.
+Bylaws must be renewed or revised within 21 days of the conclusion of the CCSC fall elections.